Avaiga/taipy/gui/doc/slider.md

 Displays and allows the user to set a value within a range.

-The range is set by the values `min` and `max` that must be integer values.
+The range is set by the values `min` and `max` which must be integer values.

-If the _lov_ property is used, then the slider can be used to select a value amoung the different choices.
+If the _lov_ property is used, then the slider can be used to select a value among the different choices.

 ## Usage